Charlie Blackmon Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.34 team ERA ranks third across all league pitching staffs.
+- The Brewers have a 3.34 team ERA that ranks third among all league pitching staffs.

-- The Brewers rank 12th in baseball in home runs given up (32 total, 1.1 per game).
+- The Brewers rank 14th in baseball in home runs surrendered (34 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.